mattwach/battery_drainer/README.md

 More or less *could *also work.

 **Note** The schematic shows four PFETs in parallel.
-The unit I actually built uses a single high-power FET instead.
+The unit *I actually built* uses a single high-power FET instead.
 I think that four PFETs would still work but have not confirmed it.
 The main risk of using 4 is that they will be unevenly loaded to the point where one of them is damaged.
 I do believe that they will be unevenly loaded at lower currents but not after the current ramps up enough to matter.
 Again, I have not confirmed this.
-Using a single FET may be the better option if you want guarantees that it will work as expected.
+Using a single FET may be the better option if you want to play it safer.

 The FETs in this design are (unusually) run in their "Ohmic" region which is controlled by the gate-to-source voltage (Vgs) as exampled in the FQP27P06